GoogleCloudPlatform/stackdriver-metrics-export/README.md

 ```

 6. Deploy the App Engine apps
-Run a gcloud app create if you don't already have an App Engine app in your project and remove the service: list-metrics from app.yaml
+Run `gcloud app create` if you don't already have an App Engine app in your project and remove the line `service: list-metrics` from app.yaml.

+__Note:__ The default service account for App Engine has the project `Editor` permission.
+If you don't use the default service account, you need to grant the App Engine service account sufficient permissions for Cloud Monitoring, Pub/Sub, Cloud Storate, and BigQuery.

 ```sh
 cd list_metrics